scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Input parameters
 ----------------

 Hyperband is also fairly easy to use.
-It only requires two input parameters:
+It requires two input parameters:

 1. the number of ``partial_fit`` calls for the best model (via ``max_iter``)